What is the Best Form of Therapy in Phobia Treatment?

 A Scientific Consensus

 The consensus in psychological research is clear: exposure therapy is essential for effectively treating phobias.
 Hypnotherapy can aid the process but cannot replace the need for real-world exposure.
-However, the proof of the success of combined hypnotherapy and exposure approach is backed by neuro-science.
+The proof of the success of the combined hypnotherapy and exposure approach is backed by neuroscience.

 A Combined Approach Works Best